kristiandiana/test/README.md

 The goal of the ocular disease identifier is to both detect any symptoms of ocular disease that go unnoticed during examination, and be able to offer a valid second opinion.
 This project does not aim to replace professional eye examinations, but is rather meant to act as a failsafe mechanism that accounts for human error.
 To ensure real world usability, the identifier should be quick, simple to use, and store any patient information securely and in compliance with standard privacy policies.

 ### Objectives
-1. Build and train an AI model to identify ocular diseases using patient fundus images (see Figure 1 below)
+1. Build and train an AI model to identify ocular diseases using patient fundus images (see Figure 1 below).
-2. Develop a secure website that allows Optometrists/Opthamologists to efficiently access the AI model
+2. Develop a secure website that allows Optometrists/Opthamologists to efficiently access the AI model.

 ![Figure 1](images/Figure1.png)
 <p align="center"><em>Figure 1: High Level Overview of Project Backend.</em></p>